 - As is the case with many other charities, LauraLynn's principal risk is reputational damage.
-Failure to comply with applicable legislation, regulations and standards across a wide range of compliance areas could result in penalties, reputational harm and damage to relationships with clients, funders and donors.
-Failure to comply with applicable legislation, regulations and standards across a wide range of compliance areas could result in penalties, reputational harm and damage to relationships with clients, funders and donors. - To mitigate this risk, The Children's Sunshine Home, CSH Childcare Services and The Children's Sunshine Home Trust are 'Triple Lock Members' of Charities Institute Ireland.
-'Triple Lock Membership' provides assurances with regard to ethical fundraising, transparent reporting under Charity SORP (Standard of Reporting Practice under FRS 102) and the principles of good governance.
+LauraLynn functions as a healthcare organisation and therefore clinical risk is a prime area that could impact its reputation.
+Clinical risk is overseen by quality, risk and safety governance structures, which monitors and manages the disability and hospice services, including clinical governance, clinical audit and infection control. - Additionally, failure to comply with applicable legislation, regulations and standards across a wide range of compliance areas could result in penalties, reputational harm and damage to relationships with clients, funders and donors.
+To mitigate this risk LauraLynn is a 'Triple Lock Member' of Charities Institute Ireland.
+'Triple Lock Membership' provides assurances with regard to ethical fundraising, transparent reporting under Charities SORP (Statement of Recommended Practice) (FRS 102) and the principles of good governance.